-While divorce rates generally have fallen, with a total of 114,720 divorces in 2013, according to the Office for National Statistics (the latest year for which data is available), the older age group is bucking this trend, with the over-50s the only age group to show an increase.
+While divorce rates generally have fallen, with a total of 107,071 divorces in 2016, according to the Office for National Statistics (the latest year for which data is available), the older age group is bucking this trend, with divorce rates for the over-50s increasing the most.

 While breaking up is always difficult and emotional, no matter how old you are, “silver separators” often face more complications as they have more assets to divide up, including pensions, property and investments.

 The good news is, there are steps you can take to help the process go more smoothly, and to avoid a financial meltdown.

 If you do decide to sever the knot, the first thing you need to do is to calculate the value of net assets held by each party – and what they are worth.

 To do this, you need to bring together all the paperwork relating to your cash, investments, property and pensions.
 This will help you get an understanding of what you have to share out.

 Generally speaking, for older couples who have been married for many years, the courts are likely to split assets equally.
 That said, working out the value of assets is not always straightforward.

 The marital home